-Corri earned her Master of Science in Clinical Nutrition from Hunter College, as well as her Bachelor of Science in Clinical Nutrition and Bachelor of Science in Health Science (with a physician assistant certificate) from Syracuse University and Long Island University, respectively.
+Corri earned her Ph.D. in Leadership Studies from the University of the Cumberlands, her M.S. degree in Clinical Nutrition from Hunter College, as well as her Bachelor of Science in Clinical Nutrition and Bachelor of Science in Health Science (with a physician assistant certificate) from Syracuse University and Long Island University, respectively.

 - 2014-2015; $50,000, Principal Investigator, Web-Based Nutrition Education for Health Profession Students, Allen Foundation.

 - Wolf, C., Ahmed, A.Z., Schmidt, G. and Winter, S., 2020.
 Predictors of Attrition Among Accelerated and Traditional Physician Assistant Students.
 The Journal of Physician Assistant Education, 31(4), pp.204-206.

 - Hayes S., Wolf C., Labbé S., Peterson E., and Murray S. Primary healthcare providers' roles and responsibilities: A qualitative exploration of 'who does what' in the treatment and management of persons affected by obesity.
 Journal of Communication in Healthcare (2017): 1-10.